waquas9248/ProductRecommender/README.md

 # ProductRecommender

-## Assessment submission on modeling a recommendation system to an e-commerce transaction dataset.
+Modeling a recommendation system for an e-commerce transaction dataset.